 Provided below are the estimated resources needed for various outreach-related programmatic initiatives that support watershed restoration.
 Resources will be prorated and split among the different local TMDL restoration plans.
 Many of the existing County programs are expected to be maintained at their current levels.
 Some programs are still in the initial phases, so the programmatic costs for those activities will increase.
 Only County programs that will have increased programmatic funding are discussed in this section.
-The County programs that are not addressed below include those for which any increase in programmatic costs is only due to annual salary increases, not to any increase in activity level.
+The County programs that are not addressed below include those for which any increase in programmatic costs is only due to annual salary increases, not because of an increase in activity level.

-- Current Outreach Initiatives - Clean Water Partnership (CWP) Program: As discussed in section 4.2.1, the CWP, which focuses on ROW runoff management, will have a total cost of approximately \$64 million (\$14 million for the first year followed by \$25 million for each of the following 2 years).
+Current Outreach Initiatives

+- Clean Water Partnership (CWP) Program: As discussed in section 4.2.1, the CWP, which focuses on ROW runoff management, will have a total cost of approximately \$64 million (\$14 million for the first year followed by \$25 million for each of the following 2 years).
 The program operating costs for this program will include three staff engineers for 100 percent of their time. - Rain Check Rebate and Grant Program: As discussed in section 6.1.2, the County has allocated \$3 million to implement the Rain Check Rebate and Grant Program.
 Funding comes entirely from the revenues generated under the Clean Water Act Fee Program.
 In addition to the costs for the rebates themselves and County staff time needed to run the program, it is anticipated that the County will need to continually reach out to the public to promote the program and encourage participation.
-This will primarily be done through community workshops.
+This will primarily be done though community workshops.
 This program costs the County \$300,000 annually in administration. - Alternative Compliance Program: There is opportunity for DoE staff working on this program to cross-market outreach with other related programs such as the Rain Check Rebate and Grant Program and other County programs.
 The County plans to use two full-time County staff members to reach out and work with 100 nonprofit organizations each year.
-The County staff will contact prospective nonprofit organization partners and track the program's progress. - New Outreach Initiatives - Pet Waste Program: An effort is currently underway to develop a pet waste outreach campaign.
+The County staff will contact prospective nonprofit organization partners and track the program's progress. - New Outreach Initiatives

+- Pet Waste Program: An effort is currently underway to develop a pet waste outreach campaign.
 However, because campaign strategy is not yet developed, costs for this program can only be preliminarily estimated.
 The County estimates it will provide \$50,000 in the first year of the pet waste campaign towards costs for installation of pet waste stations, and for County staff to operate this program.
 The current strategy is to target this program to homeowner associations (HOAs) only.
-The HOAs will be responsible for dayto-day upkeep of the stations.
+The HOAs will be responsible for day-to-day upkeep of the stations.
 Bag dispenser stations generally range from \$120 to \$500, plus installation costs.
 The County will also look for partners to support installation or provide other assistance to help reduce the costs of this program.
-The operating costs for this program will include one staff member for 25 percent of their time.

-- Lawn Care Program: The County will initiate a lawn care program that emphasizes good lawn care practices.
-The costs associated with this program will include County staff, public education materials (e.g., pamphlets), media campaigns, and outreach events or workshops held at lawn care suppliers.
-The program operating costs for this program will include one staff member for 25 percent of their time. - Household and Commercial Waste Disposal Program: The County will initiate a public outreach program to educate the public on pollution from leaking dumpsters and trash bins in addition to encouraging the use of leakproof containers.
+The operating costs for this program will include one staff member for 25 percent of their time. - Household and Commercial Waste Disposal Program: The County will initiate a public outreach program to educate the public on pollution from leaking dumpsters and trash bins in addition to encouraging the use of leakproof containers.
 The outreach campaign will also emphasize ways to prevent washwater from entering the County's MS4.
 The costs associated with this program will include County staff and public education materials.
 The program operating costs for this program will include one staff member for 5 percent of their time.